Suzuki Alto: Suzuki Hatch (Australia)

 In Australia, the SS40V was sold as the Suzuki Hatch, only available as a two-seat commercial vehicle.
 This meant it was taxed at 35 percent duty as opposed to 57.5 percent for passenger cars, and sales were not affected by Australia's then-quota on import cars.
 The Hatch originally offered a single-carburetted 543 cc engine with 19.2 kW at 6000 rpm and 35 Nm at 4000 rpm.
-The side rear windows were covered with fibreglass by default, with a glass panels optional.
+The side rear windows were covered with fibreglass by default, with glass panels optional.
 The only other option was air conditioning.
 The Hatch was by far the cheapest new car sold in Australia at the time, although equipment was limited: the buyer received standard vinyl seats and mats and cross ply tires, with the only concession to luxury being a push-button AM radio.
 M. W. Suzuki in Victoria, Suzuki's distributor for Southern Australia, introduced the "800 pack" in January 1981 that included the 796 cc motor.
 The pack also added steel-belt radial tyres, 12-inch wheels (up from 10-inch), front-wheel disc brakes and bolder bumpers front and rear.